onetwopunch/terraform-google-gsa-encrypter/README.md

 ## Usage

-When you run the terraform, a new script will appear at `scripts/get-key` from a template.
+When you run the terraform, a new script will appear at `get-key` from a template.
 This is a basic wrapper script that writes an encrypted file after invoking the cloud function.
 Feel free to take this and expand on it for your own use cases, or just run it as is.

 ```
-./scripts/get-key <sa-email>
+./get-key <sa-email>
 Success!
 Wrote encrypted key to <sa-email>.json.gpg
 ```